Do Career Counselors Need a License?

 Form alliances with local licensed clinicians or institutions in key markets to provide clinical support while you deliver career development, relocation planning, and integration services.
 This model preserves legal safety while offering clients a comprehensive solution to career and life changes abroad.

-Liability, Ethics, and Insurance
+Liability, Ethics and Insurance

 Avoiding Scope Creep

-One of the most common mistakes is scope creep—gradually offering services that legally and ethically require a license.
+One of the most common mistakes is scope creep—gradually offering services that legally and ethically require a licence.
 Avoiding scope creep requires clear intake language, transparent goal-setting, and immediate referral when a client’s situation suggests clinical needs.

 Documentation and Client Agreements

 Strong documentation protects both clients and practitioners.
-Use signed informed consent forms, clear service contracts, and written referrals when escalating to clinical care.
+Use signed informed-consent forms, clear service contracts and written referrals when escalating to clinical care.
 Document sessions and maintain privacy and security standards for client records.

 Professional Liability Insurance